turingschool/front-end-curriculum/projects/sorting-suite.md

 You will be need to be able to explain any of the four sorting algorithms using numbered cards.

-You will be need to write either quick sort or merge sort after explaining how they work.
+You will need to be able to write either quick sort or merge sort after explaining how it works.

+### Testing Requirements

+To stress test your sorting algorithms you will need to sort large arrays of random numbers.
+You will need to create a function to generate large arrays of random numbers.

+In your tests see how large of an array you can consistently sort before the test times out.

+We will look at your tests to determine if they are sufficient.